Adrian Molofsky

 San Francisco, CA

-• Applied confocal microscopy, flow cytometry, and histological techniques for data analysis.
+• Analyzed stromal–immune cell interactions using confocal microscopy, flow cytometry, and histological data.

 Projects